rm-hull/luma.lcd/doc/python-usage.rst

   with canvas(device, dither=True) as draw:
       draw.rectangle((10, 10, 30, 30), outline="white", fill="red")

-Note that there is no such limitation for the ST7735 or ILI9341 devices which supports 262K colour RGB images, whereby 24-bit RGB images are downscaled to 18-bit RGB.
+The ST7735 and ILI9341 devices can display 262K colour RGB images.
+If supplied 24-bit RGB images, they are automatically downscaled to 18-bit RGB to fit these device's 262K color-space.

 Landscape / Portrait Orientation
 """"""""""""""""""""""""""""""""